OfflineIMAP/offlineimap.github.io/_posts/2015-03-07-welcome-to-new-website.md

 <!--more-->

-It's is done with the Github gh-pages, powered by Jeykyll behind the hood.
+It's is done with the [Github pages](https://github.com/OfflineIMAP/offlineimap.github.io) and is powered by Jeykyll behind the hood.

 ### Why a new website? ###